abdfaizaan/mslearn-openai/Instructions/Labs/GC-AZ-lab1.md

 -   Deploy an OpenAI model within the Azure OpenAI studio
 -   Use the functionalites of the Azure OpenAI to generate and improvise code for your production applications.

 ## You have successfully completed the lab.
-Click on Next >> to procced with next exercise.
+Click on Next >> to procced with next lab.